Sustainability and Better Future Policy for Switchfoot Accounting

 Banking and investments

-We bank with Starling, the co-op and Monzo.
-We’ll continue to closely monitor the credentials of the banks we work with via the bank.green initiative.
+We bank with Starling and Monzo.
+We believe these two banks offer sustainable & ethical banking services while still offering the functionality we require to run our business effectively.
+We’ll continue to closely monitor the credentials of the banks we work with via the Bank Green and other initiatives.

 Clients

-Where our sustainability policy will have the biggest impact will be on the advice and guidance we provide to our clients.
+Our sustainability policy will have the most significant impact on the advice and guidance we provide to our clients.
 Climate change is an existential threat that requires systemic change.
 We’re aware that current economic models are unsustainable and that newer ones are being created.
 As ‘Capitalism’ is reformed into ‘Stakeholder – Capitalism’, the role of the accountant will change.
 Businesses will face new definitions of success and will need to comply with an array of new rules, regulations and client expectations.

-No one has all the answers, us included, but we work closely with small businesses to understand the changes on the horizon to prepare our clients for the economy of the future.
+No one has all the answers, including us, but we work closely with small businesses to understand the changes on the horizon to prepare our clients for the economy of the future.
 To quote economist Kate Raworth, “Today we have economies that need to grow, whether or not they make us thrive.
 What we need are economies that make us thrive, whether or not they grow.”

 Our most successful clients live good lives, respect and bring balance to nature, protect their families and nurture the next generation.
 They meet and exceed their goals, support their communities and lead prosperous and healthy teams.
 They know there’s more to business than profit, and more to the role of an accountant than tax and year-end processes (important as these are!).

-We’ll continue to talk about climate change to educate our clients and encourage them to act, supporting them to make the changes they feel necessary.
-It’s against our ethos to work with clients that actively harm the environment or treat their employees unethically.
+We’ll continue to discuss climate change to educate our clients and encourage them to act, supporting them in making the changes they deem necessary.
+It’s against our ethos to work with clients that actively harm the environment or their community, or treat their employees or suppliers unethically.

 Fair Taxes